joy-of-react/project-blog/README.md

 # Exercise 1: List of posts on the homepage

 - Use the `file-helpers`.
 Render a card for each one.
+- `key` comes from filename.
+Guaranteed unique!
+In every major OS
+- `delegated` pros and cons.

 # Exercise 2: Viewing the blog post